Memorial Drive Park

 Memorial Drive Park, more generally referred to as "Memorial Drive", is a tennis venue, located adjacent to the Adelaide Oval, in the park lands surrounding the centre of Adelaide, South Australia.
 Memorial Drive took its name from the winding avenue, known as War Memorial Drive, which separates the venue from the River Torrens.

+The venue in its current iteration, as used for concerts and other events, is known as "The Drive".

 History

 The Memorial Drive Tennis club was established in 1914, under the name South Australian Lawn Tennis Club.
 About 6 acre of land were leased to the club directly adjacent to the Adelaide Oval and the grass courts were opened in October 1921 by the Governor of South Australia, Sir Archibald Weigall.
 Gerald Patterson won the first South Australian Men's Singles Championship staged at the venue in 1922, the same year in which he also won Wimbledon for the second time.
 The following year, a clubhouse and grandstand were erected at Memorial Drive, the northern grandstand being the former stand from Adelaide Oval, which was dismantled and then reassembled.
 In 1938 a large permanent grandstand was erected on the northern side of the courts.

 Over the years many major events have been held on the grass courts including the Davis Cup and Australian Open Championships.
 In 1926 the Australian men's singles title was staged at the courts for the first time, won by John Hawkes.
 Adelaide hosted a total of fourteen Australian championships until 1967, twelve of which were played at Memorial Drive.
 In 1938 American Donald Budge won the first leg of the first Grand Slam in tennis at Memorial Drive by defeating Australia's John Bromwich.

 In January 1933 Australia played a tennis Test match against the United States.
 American champion Ellsworth Vines made his only appearance in Adelaide and among the Australian representatives were Harry Hopman, Adrian Quist, and John Bromwich.
 The following year, international matches featured the English champion Fred Perry.

 Adelaide's first exposure to professional tennis involved the French dual Wimbledon champion Henri Cochet in contests against local professionals in 1935.
-In 1958 Pancho Gonzalez and Lew Hoad appeared at Memorial Drive as part of Jack Kramer's professional troupe.
+In 1958 and again in 1959 Pancho Gonzalez and Lew Hoad appeared at Memorial Drive as part of Jack Kramer's professional troupe.
 From 1974 until 2008 the Adelaide International tournament was played at Memorial Drive, and between 2009 and 2019 the World Tennis Challenge exhibition was played there.

 Memorial Drive last hosted the Australian Open in 1967, with Roy Emerson winning the Men's singles, Nancy Richey Gunter the Women's singles, John Newcombe and Tony Roche the Men's doubles, Lesley Turner Bowrey and Judy Tegart Dalton winning the Women's doubles, and Turner Bowrey and Owen Davidson the Mixed doubles.